-If you are first time visitors to Munich, and wondering where to stay in Munich for the first time, then staying close to the old town is always a safe bet.
-Staying right in the old town can be expensive.
-Look for the areas surrounding it like Schwabing West, Maxvorstadt, and Ludwigsvorstadt-Isarvorstadt.
+Look for Munich neighborhoods surrounding it like Schwabing West, Maxvorstadt, and Ludwigsvorstadt-Isarvorstadt.
 These areas are great if you are exploring Munich by foot or public transit.
 In this post, you'll find accommodations in all these areas and more.

 If you are planning to do some exploring outside of Munich also, then consider a place in the suburbs close to Autobahn access or public transport.
 The Deutsch Bahn and Autobahn systems will get you to some fantastic day trips from Munich.

 Below we've got 15 great places handpicked for you.

 Where to Stay in Munich with Kids?